ukhsa-collaboration/PneumoCaT/README.md

 PneumoCaT (**Pneumo**coccal **Ca**psular **T**yping) uses a two-step step approach to assign capsular type to *S.pneumoniae* genomic data (Illumina).
 In the first step, reads from each readset are mapped to capsular locus sequences for all known capsular types (92 for S. pneumoniae plus 2 additional subtypes/molecular types).
 This step is considered successful if the readset matches > 90% to 1 or more capsular locus sequences.
 If it matches to a single capsular locus then PneumoCaT terminates here and reports this as the assigned capsular type.
 If more than 1 loci are matched then the tool moves to the second step; a variant based approach that utilises the capsular type variant (CTV) database to distinguish serotypes within a serogroup/genogroup.
 For more information you can refer to the publication.

+**It is very important that the results files produced by PneumoCaT are correctly interpreted**.
+We have become aware of some groups getting poorer than expected concordence in their own validations due to mis-interpretation of the results files.
+Please read the output files section carefully to ensure the correct xml file is used as the final result.
+There are two examples contained in the Examples folder which show the two different result outputs.
+Please use these to validate that your installation of PneumoCaT is working and also to get familiar with the two different result outputs produced by a serotype which is called only in part 1 (mapping) and a serotype which is called by part 2 (variant based approach).

 **NOTE:** For people who are using the published dataset (ENA Project PRJEB14267) to validate the pipeline please download the fastq files under the Submitted Files (FTP) column.
 Apparently some post-submission processing occuring during ENA submission alters the files causing problems in subsequent analysis.

 ## Table of content